© Crown copyright 2021

 - sell goods stored in the UK to UK consumers through an online marketplace

-- don’t have a business establishment in the UK
+- do not have a business establishment in the UK

-13.2 If you don’t meet all of your UK VAT requirements
+13.2 If you do not meet all of your UK VAT requirements

-HMRC will try to contact you, asking what action you intend to take if you do not meet your VAT requirements.
+HMRC will try to contact you to ask what action you intend to take if you do not meet your VAT requirements.
 This includes if you do not:

 - register for VAT in the UK